UntrustVul: An Automated Approach for Identifying Untrustworthy Alerts in Vulnerability Detection Models: Experimental Results

 \subsection{\textbf{RQ2: Efficiency}}

-Table~\ref{tab:time_baseline} shows the average lines of code (LOC) per function, and compares the efficiency of \truevul{}, PerturbVar, PerturbAPI, and PerturbJoint based on their processing time (in seconds) for individual functions. \truevul{} takes 1.02--1.47 seconds to assess a prediction, depending on the size of the input function.
-Compared to the baselines, \truevul{} requires an additional 0.51--0.90 seconds per function due to the use of Joern, the static code analysis tool, and multiple line-level assessment models.
+Table~\ref{table:expr_efficiency}\subref*{tab:time_baseline} shows the average lines of code (LOC) per function, and compares the efficiency of \truevul{}, PerturbVar, PerturbAPI, and PerturbJoint by processing time (in seconds) per function. \truevul{} takes 1.02--1.47 seconds to assess a prediction, depending on function size.
+Compared to the baselines, \truevul{} requires an additional 0.51--0.90 seconds per function due to Joern, the static code analysis tool, and multiple line-level assessment models.

+BigVul, MegaVul, and PrimeVul all consist of real-world vulnerabilities.
+Therefore, the results on these datasets also indicate the practical efficiency of \truevul{}.
+Given an average size of 350,542 LOC of open-source software reported in prior work~\cite{Woo:2021:CENTRIS:APreciseandScalableApproachforIdentifyingModifiedOpenSourceSoftwareReuse}, \truevul{} only takes approximately 3,190 seconds to scan an entire project on the machine specifications described in Section~\ref{sec:expr_setup}.
+This overhead may limit \truevul's applicability in time-sensitive contexts.
+However, it is acceptable for security-critical tasks, where deeper analysis is warranted.

-\begin{custombox}[Answer to RQ2] \truevul{} requires only 1.02--1.47 seconds to assess a prediction.
-Although it takes more time than the baselines, the increase in time is insignificant considering given its performance benefits over other approaches. \end{custombox}
+\begin{custombox}[Takeaway~\#3] \truevul{} requires only 1.02--1.47 seconds to assess a prediction.
+Although it takes more time than the baselines, the increase in time is insignificant given its performance benefits over other approaches. \end{custombox}